Pulicat Lake: Threats and issues

 Siltation and periodic closure of the bar mouth due to the dynamic process of sediment transport has caused reduction of size and seasonal closure of the mouth of the lagoon.
-It has reduced fresh sea-water exchange and made the lagoon shallow and turbid.
+It has reduced fresh seawater exchange and made the lagoon shallow and turbid.
 It is reported that average depth, 1.5 m in the early 20th century, has been reduced to less than 1 m in the lagoon.
 This has caused difficulties such as the bar mouth getting silted up and being closed during the summer season (June–July to Oct–Nov), and an increase in flood levels during the rainy season.
-The lagoon acts as a large evaporating basin when the bar is closed resulting in salinity levels remaining low or high subject to the flood discharge into the lagoon during the north east monsoon.
-Fluctuation of water levels in the lagoon (above or below the sea level) is affecting flora, fauna and fisheries; siltation has caused variation of the lagoon mouth resulting in reduction of tidal inflows and consequent decline in stocking of commercially important species of prawns and mullets.
-The flood plains reclamation in Arani River basin for industrial and residential purposes is also increasing lagoon maximum water level during the floods.
+The lagoon acts as a large evaporating basin when the bar is closed, resulting in salinity levels remaining low or high subject to the flood discharge into the lagoon during the northeast monsoon.
+The fluctuation of water levels in the lagoon (above or below the sea level) affects flora, fauna, and fisheries; siltation has caused variation of the lagoon mouth, resulting in reduction of tidal inflows and consequent decline in stocking of commercially important species of prawns and mullets.
+The floodplain reclamation in the Arani River basin for industrial and residential purposes is also increasing the lagoon's maximum water level during the floods.

 Runoff from agricultural fields in the drainage basins of the Arani and Kalangi rivers into the lagoon has increased pollution load from fertilizers and pesticides; pollution from domestic sewage is also being released to the lagoon.
-A petrochemical complex, power plant and a satellite port on Ennore creek have further aggravated the problem; there is threat of flooding of 14 island – villages of the lagoon; subsequent to the tsunami in 2004, the number of fishing boats have increased resulting in the "Catch Per Unit Effort" of fish, prawns and crabs declined from 1000 tonnes to about 700 tonnes; and this has increased the social and fishing rights conflicts between marine based fishermen and the lagoon fishermen.
+A petrochemical complex, power plant, and satellite port on Ennore creek have further aggravated the problem; there is threat of flooding of 14 island villages of the lagoon.
+After the tsunami in 2004, the number of fishing boats have increased resulting in the "Catch Per Unit Effort" of fish, prawns and crabs declining from 1000 tonnes to about 700 tonnes; this has increased the social and fishing-rights conflicts between marine-based fishermen and the lagoon fishermen.

-Due to the 2004 Indian Ocean earthquake, lagoon fishery was adversely affected, with many fishing communities losing all means of livelihood until the middle of April 2005, as the loss of lives, homes and boats prevented them from going fishing in the sea and the lagoon.
+Due to the 2004 Indian Ocean earthquake, lagoon fishery was adversely affected, with many fishing communities losing all means of livelihood until the middle of April 2005, as the loss of lives, homes, and boats prevented them from going fishing in the sea and the lagoon.
 They subsisted on relief supplies provided by the government and other agencies.
 Many people in fish related trades were also affected.
-However, a beneficial effect of the tsunami has been the widening of the opening to the lagoon.
+However, a beneficial effect of the tsunami was the widening of the opening to the lagoon.